Vibhugupta10616/Vibhugupta10616/README.md

 ### 🎓 A little about me
 - 👨🏽‍💻 I'm an Artificial Intelligence and Machine Learning enthusiast & a Tensorflow Developer
-- 🎯 A pre-final year B.Tech CSE student with specialization in AI & ML
+- 🎯 A final year B.Tech CSE student with specialization in AI & ML
 - 🎸 Beside's Computer Science, I have interest in Indian Classical Music
 - 💬 Reach me, ask me anything & anytime, I will be happy to help
 - ⚡️ Fun-Fact: Code, Sleep, Eat & Repeat